[DISCLOSURE: Cards from our partners are mentioned below.]

 AEO Credit Card

-The Perks: Cardholders get one extra savings point for every $25 spent at AEO or Aerie and $10 Extra Savings for every 10 points earned.
-They also get a 20% birthday coupon and invites to four exclusive savings events each year.
+The Perks: Cardholders get 15 points for every dollar speant at AEO or Aerie.
+2,500 points equals a $10 rewards.
+They also get a 20% birthday coupon and invites to six exclusive savings events each year.

 Annual Fee: $0